savonet/book/workflow.md

-For instance, suppose that we have three sources `rap`, `rock` and `techno`, and that we want to be able to switch between them whenever we want by typing the command `select rap`, `select rock` or `select techno` on the telnet.
+For instance, suppose that we have three sources `rap`, `rock` and `techno`, and that we want to be able to switch between them whenever we want by typing the command "`select rap`", "`select rock`" or "`select techno`" on the telnet.
 This can be achieved as follows:

 ```{.liquidsoap include="liq/server.register.liq" from=2}
 ```